-While making my connect four in JavaScript I thought it would be great to build a reusable and scalable grid system.
+While making a connect four in JavaScript I thought it would be great to build

-We could say that a grid is made of cells that are organized into rows.
+One could simply say that it is made of cells that are organized into rows where

 grid.js